How peaceful street protests turned violent in Jakarta

 “Around 11pm, suddenly there was a crowd - we do not know where they were from - they were provocative and violent.
 They damaged security barriers and provoked officials,” he said at a news conference on Wednesday morning.

-“(As) per our SOP (standard operating procedure), officials pushed them back since they went beyond the hours.
+“(As) per our SOP (standard operating procedure), officials pushed them back since they went beyond the time allotted for them to be there.
 They were not cooperative and brutally attacked officials with rocks, Molotov cocktails and firecrackers.”

 Indonesian TV footage showed showed police firing tear gas as protesters hurled fireworks and other objects at officers in riot gear in a main street in the capital.